-- (1) It is unlawful for an educational authority to discriminate against a person on the ground of the person's disability or a disability of any of the other person's associates: - (a) by refusing or failing to accept the person's application for admission as a student; or - (b) in the terms or conditions on which it is prepared to admit the person as a student. - (2) It is unlawful for an educational authority to discriminate against a student on the ground of the student's disability or a disability of - (a) any of the student's associates:by denying the student access, or limiting the student's access, to any benefit provided by the educational authority; or - (b) by expelling the student; or - (c) by subjecting the student to any other detriment. - (2A) It is unlawful for an education provider to discriminate against a person on the ground of the person's disability or a disability of any of the person's associates: - (a) by developing curricula or training courses having a content that will either exclude the person from participation, or subject the person to any other detriment; or - (b) by accrediting curricula or training courses having such a content. - (3) This section does not render it unlawful to discriminate against a person on the ground of the person's disability in respect of admission to an educational institution established wholly or primarily for students who have a particular disability where the person does not have that particular disability. - (4) This section does not make it unlawful for an education provider to discriminate against a person or student as described in subsection (1), (2) or (2A) on the ground of the disability of the person or student or a disability of any associate of the person or student if avoidance of that discrimination would impose an unjustifiable hardship on the education provider concerned.
+- It is unlawful for an educational authority to discriminate against a person on the ground of the person's disability: - by refusing or failing to accept the person's application for admission as a student: or - in the terms or conditions on which it is prepared to admit the (b) person as a student. - It is unlawful for an educational authority to discriminate against a (2) student on the ground of the student's disability: - by denying the student access, or limiting the student's access, to any benefit provided by the educational authority; or - by expelling the student; or (b) - by subjecting the student to any other detriment. - (2A) It is unlawful for an education provider to discriminate against a person on the ground of the person's disability: